-Anonymous asked: I've had picking issues since I was very small.
+Anonymous said: I've had picking issues since I was very small.
 Plucking eyelashes around 3, my mom says.
 Then to making the underside of my nails bleed when my mom kept getting mad about my eyelashes.
 Then to skin picking when I first got acne @ 11.
 I have scars all over.
 I always feel so uncomfortable with my skin and still continue to pick at my skin for hours.
 I'm 27.
 I don't know how to stop.

 It’s hard for any of us to know how to stop – that’s why it’s a compulsion.